Capacity of an associative memory model on random graph architectures: Results

-\begin{proof} For the eigenvalues of an Erd\"os-R\'enyi-graph it is well known that with probability converging to 1, as $N \to \infty$ (such a statement in random graph theory is said to hold asymptotically almost surely), $\lambda_1=(1+o(1))Np$ and $\kappa\le c\sqrt{Np}$ (see for instance \cite{furedikomlos}, \cite{Feige2005}, \cite{Krivelevich2003} and these facts were also used in \cite{LV10}).
+\begin{pf} For the eigenvalues of an Erd\"os--R\'enyi graph, it is well known that with probability converging to 1, as $N \to\infty$ (such a statement in random graph theory is said to hold asymptotically almost surely), $\lambda_1=(1+\mathrm{o}(1))Np$ and $\kappa\le c\sqrt{Np}$ (see, e.g., \cite{furedikomlos,Feige2005,Krivelevich2003} and these facts were also used in \cite{LV10}).
 Moreover, we can control the minimum and maximum degree in $G(N,p)$.
-Indeed, for our values of $p$ we have $m=(1+o(1))Np$ and $\delta=(1+o(1))Np$ asymptotically almost surely.
-Surprisingly, we could not find this result in the literature and thus proved it in Appendix A.
+Indeed, for our values of $p$ we have $m=(1+\mathrm{o}(1))Np$ and $\delta=(1+\mathrm{o}(1))Np$ asymptotically almost surely.
+Surprisingly, we could not find this result in the literature, and thus proved it in the \hyperref[app]{Appendix}.